sheinwaioo/DOP_P01_Team1_M2/README.md

 When the world grows quiet and the sky turns silver, it’s easy to feel small beneath the endless stars.
 Yet even in the stillness, life hums softly — in the breeze that brushes your skin, in the heartbeat that refuses to fade, in the hope that lingers like morning light.
-Every calm night is a promise that dawn will return, carrying warmth for those who dare to keep dreaming - Shein
+Every calm night is a promise that dawn will return, carrying warmth for those who keep dreaming - Shein